sharkdp/fd/README.md

 fd -x wc -l \; -e rs
 ```

-The number of jobs in the job pool is set with the `-j` option.
+The number of threads used for command execution can be set with the `--threads`/`-j` option.

 ## Installation